MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/multicloud-improvement.md

 ---
 title: "Complex enterprise governance: Multicloud improvement"
-description: Learn about multiple clouds and how to integrate multicloud organizations for complex enterprises in the Cloud Adoption Framework for Azure.
+description: Use the Cloud Adoption Framework for Azure to learn about multiple clouds and how to integrate multicloud organizations for complex enterprises.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019